ibm-cloud-docs/vmwaresolutions/sddc/sd_addingviewingclusters.md

 ### Bare Metal Server Configuration

 The Bare Metal Server configuration options available to you depend on the data center selected for deployment.
+The  default data center for the cluster is automatically filled in.

-Therefore, the Bare Metal Server cofiguration options available to you by default include only the ones that are supported by the cluster's default data center which is automatically filled in.
-You must select **Select a different location** under **Data Center Location** to display all the Bare Metal Server configuration options, including:
+To display all the Bare Metal Server configuration options, click **Select a different location** under **Data Center Location**.
+The configuration options include:
 * Small (Dual Intel Xeon E5-2650 v4 / 24 cores total, 2.20 GHz / 128 GB RAM / 12 disks)
 * Large (Dual Intel Xeon E5-2690 v4 / 28 cores total, 2.60 GHz / 512 GB RAM / 12 disks)
-* User customized
+* User customized.

-You can select a Bare Metal Server configuration that is different from the configuration of the default instance.
 If you select **User customized**, you must specify the CPU model and RAM for the bare metal server.

 Table 1.
 CPU and RAM options